Wednesday 18 June 1941

 Syrian/Lebanon Campaign: At 20:30 on 18 June 1941, the 5th Indian Brigade start heading twelve miles north toward Damascus.
 This begins the Battle of Damascus, perhaps the defining event of Operation Exporter.

 After hand-to-hand fighting, the Indian troops take Mezzeh, on the Damascus-Beirut road about three miles west of Damascus.
 This accomplishes the major goal of cutting communications between the two cities.
-The Indian troops then are tasked with heading east and taking Damascus.
+The Indian troops are now to head east and take Damascus.
+That is the plan, at least.

 However, the Vichy French destroy their convoy of anti-tank guns and other supplies.
 The Vichy French troops then put pressure on the Indian troops at Mezzeh with Renault R35 tanks even though the town was supposed to be merely a stepping-stone to a further advance on Damascus.
 The day ends with the Indian troops desperately trying to defend Mezzeh rather than advancing further north.